Wave 94 – WAKU 94.1 FM

 Mike created a series of thought provoking vignettes called “Nuggets of Wisdom” that ran for several years.
 Pam Olsen created a series of prayer vignettes that also ran for several years.
 Rocky Russell conducted many popular interviews on his afternoon show, including one with “Bibleman” Willie Aames.

 In late 2005 the main studio was moved to the Altrua corporate offices at 3225 Hartsfield Road in Tallahassee.
-At that time the primary format was changed to praise and worship music and Doug Apple was hired as general manager.
+At that time the format was changed to include more praise and worship music and Doug Apple was hired as general manager.

 On January 19, 2010 Mike Floyd went home to be with the Lord.
-Meanwhile, the ministry of Wave 94 continues under the leadership of his wife Donna and his daughter and son-in-law, Melode and Skip Smelko, who celebrated Wave 94's 15th anniversary of Christian broadcasting in 2013.
+Meanwhile, the ministry of Wave 94 continues under the leadership of his wife Donna and his daughter and son-in-law, Melode and Skip Smelko, and in 2018, Wave 94 celebrated 20 years of ministry – all praise to God for His goodness and faithfulness!

 Wave 94 Logos